 - 1. In the list of mappings, select each module that you want mapped to the same target or targets. - 2.
+If your security configuration supports multiple domains, select the domain that has the desired clusters or servers or keep the All domains default. - 3.
 From the Clusters and servers list, select one or more targets.
 Select only appropriate deployment targets for a module.
 You cannot install modules that use WebSphere Application Server Version 8.x features on a Version 7.x or 6.x target server.
-Similarly, you cannot install modules that use Version 7.x features on a Version 6.x target server. - Use the Ctrl key to select multiple targets.
+Similarly, you cannot install modules that use Version 7.x features on a Version 6.x target server.

+Use the Ctrl key to select multiple targets.
 For example, to have a web server serve your application, press the Ctrl key and then select an application server and the web server together.
-The product generates the plug-in configuration file, plugin-cfg.xml, for that web server based on the applications which are routed through it. - 3.
-Click Apply.
+The product generates the plug-in configuration file, plugin-cfg.xml, for that web server based on the applications which are routed through it.

+4. Click Apply.